FinalCatalyst/Nuclear-Sunset/docs/main/setup.md

 </summary>

 - **Optional Mods - Gameplay:**
-	- **Auto-Equip Weapon if Unarmed** - Auto-equips weapons that are picked up while unarmed.
-May be desirable to disable for unarmed character builds.
- 	- **Helmet Overlay** - Adds helmet-specific overlays and associated animations to the screen.
   	- **Minigames - Wordle Hack** - Replaces the hacking minigame with Wordle.
-  	- **Minigames - Immersive Minigames** - A player skill-based alternative to the standard minigames.
-	- **Mod Delivery** - Commission weapon mods for your equipped weapon from vendors.
-For further details on utilization, visit the [Mod Feature Reference List](https://nuclearsunset.com/docs/main/reference).
-Disabled by default because it is egregiously underutilized by users that are unaware of the associated functions.
 	- **Quick Start & Associated Addons - Nuclear Sunset Merge** - A merge of quick-start related mods.
 May be disabled by those who want to experience the Fallout 3 introduction sequence.

 - **Optional Mods - Balance:**